How to Order Portuguese Coffee Like a Local

 - The Mill gets its name due to the coffee mill (or coffee grinder) at the entrance.
 The Mill is an Australian-Portuguese all-day-breakfast café created to serve high-quality espressos with locally sourced beans roasted nearby alongside the best healthy and delicious pastries.
 Not only can you eat delicious breakfast meals anytime, but at night you can also have a great glass of wine and enjoy what Lisbon nights offer.

 - Simpli Coffee & Bakery is relatively new in the city, but it is a Portuguese-owned business that intends to spread across the country.
-The company also works directly with growers worldwide to obtain the rarest, most delicious, and most sustainable coffees they can find and roast to their exacting profiles.
-It also prides itself in serving great cappuccinos and lattes alongside freshly baked croissants, tarts, and bread.
+The company also works directly with growers worldwide to obtain the rarest, most delicious, and most sustainable coffees they can find and roast to their exact profiles.
+It also prides itself on serving great cappuccinos and lattes alongside freshly baked croissants, tarts, and bread.

 Shhh – care for some last little insider secrets?

-As all things Portuguese, Portuguese coffee started as a product that slowly and gradually became different, better, and unique, to the point of becoming something that you take in and breathe in, a peculiarity in the country’s culture.
+As with all things Portuguese, Portuguese coffee started as a product that slowly and gradually became different, better, and unique, to the point of becoming something that you take in and breathe in, a peculiarity in the country’s culture.
 So, it’s no surprise that it was appropriated to the point of a simple espresso being called different things in different parts of the country.